Ighalo can replace Lukaku at Manchester United – Kanu | Goal.com

 Ighalo can replace Lukaku at Manchester United – Kanu

+Nwankwo Kanu has no doubt that his Nigerian compatriot Odion Ighalo can fill the void left by Romelu Lukaku in Manchester United’s attack.

-The Red Devils had longed for a replacement for the Belgian after he headed through the exits at Old Trafford to Inter Milan in the summer of 2019.
+The Red Devils had longed for a replacement for the Belgium international after he headed through the exits at Old Trafford to Inter in the summer of 2019.

-However, a long-term injury to top-scorer Marcus Rashford meant Ole Gunnar Solskjaer signed the Nigerian on loan from Shanghai Shenhua at the last minute.
+However, a long-term injury to top-scorer Marcus Rashford meant Ole Gunnar Solskjaer was forced into the market and signed Ighalo on loan from Shanghai Shenhua on the final day of the January window.

-Although some feel the ex-Watford man is not the marquee signing longed for at United, the former Arsenal man believes Ighalo will come good for his new side.
+Although some feel the ex-Watford man is not the marquee signing longed for at United, the former Arsenal star Kanu believes Ighalo will come good for his new side.

 “Yes he can replace him (Lukaku),” Kanu told Goal.
 “If you watch him play, you’d find out that he is strong and can score goals.